 John is also recognized for his seminal essays exposing and helping to weaken the authority of Christian fundamentalism (e.g., The Fundamentally Toxic Christianity; Waiting for Bob Jones’s Huge Gay Bomb to Drop; Bob Jones University Shuts Down Year-Long Investigation of Sexual Abuse on Its Campus; Only Psychos Feel Abused; The Southern Baptist Convention Throws Transgender People Under the Bus; Southern Baptist Pastor Accepts His Gay Son, Changes His Church), as well as for his influential debunking of the traditional Christian teachings of both hell (e.g., Is Hell Real?
 What Are We, Six?; Christian and Atheist Argue About Hell (in a Starbucks).
 Atheist Wins; What Christianity Without Hell Looks Like) and evangelizing (e.g., What Non-Christians Want Christians to Hear; When Bad Christians Happen to Good People; How Is, “Convert, You Sinner!”
 Loving?).

-When, in 2007, John began using the platform of his blog to advocate for the full and equal acceptance of LGBT people within Christianity, no other Christian blogger, “progressive,” “emergent,” or otherwise (let alone one who was, as he is, straight) would step up and help him fight for the cause of LGBT equality in which he believed with such unabashed, compassionate, and ultimately sea-changing fervor.
+When, in 2007, John began using the platform of his blog to advocate for the full and equal acceptance of LGBT people within Christianity, literally no other Christian leader or blogger, “progressive,” “emergent,” or otherwise (let alone one who was, as he is, straight) would step up and help him fight for the cause of LGBT equality in which he believed with such unabashed, compassionate, and ultimately sea-changing fervor.

 “I did everything I could to get literally any leading progressive Christian leader with an online presence (being very nearly all of them) to join me in championing LGBT equality,” he says.
 “From publicly challenging them, to begging and cajoling each of them on the side, nothing worked.
 They wouldn’t join the cause.
 They were all too afraid of losing their speaking gigs at churches and Christian conferences, their Christian funding sources, their book deals, their wealthiest congregants.
 They were afraid of what supporting LGBT equality would cost them, literally.
 But I had no such concerns; I’m not a professional Christian, and am beholden to no one.
 I’m just a writer.
 So I did what I do.
 I kept writing.”